To get the trick of forex arbitrage, I will throw a little light on the meaning of the word arbitrage itself.

 While these high-frequency trading systems are sophisticated and expensive, they are your best shot at forex arbitrage.

 Have you used any arbitrage bot in the past?
-Share your experience with the comment box below.
+Share your experience in the comment box below.